 The Hawks won the Sussex RUR Cup for the first time in 1955, beating Eastbourne United 1-0 after extra time at the Goldstone.
 Len Holter scored the only goal in the 103rd minute.
 The Hawks were never out of the top five in the County League Division 1 for the rest of the decade.

-In 1956, young full-back Derek Tharme was signed by Spurs and remains the only Hawks player ever to be transferred directly to a First Division or Premier League club until Billie Clark was signed by Brighton & Hove Albion in January 2022.
+In 1956, young full-back Derek Tharme was signed by Spurs and became the only Hawks player ever to be transferred directly to a First Division or Premier League club until Billie Clark was signed by Brighton & Hove Albion in January 2022.

 On 2 November 1957, the Hawks suffered their record senior league defeat, losing 0-9 at the Enclosed Ground to Arundel, whose side included the future Sussex CC cricketer Ken Suttle.

 The Hawks won the Sussex RUR cup for the second time in 1959, playing in their famous silk shirts of red shirts with white sleeves.